 The main dining room was the Lido Market and offered breakfast, lunch, and dinner.
 They offered predictable food selections.
 Some of my favorites were the Asian selections, a deli sandwich, or the taco bar.
 They also had custom pasta stations and salads, which by the end, I was having a lot of!

 The main Dining Room offered breakfast, lunch, and dinner as well.
 And had a great selection for breakfast, and the menu was quite extensive for lunch, as they had a lot of options.
 But the dinner menu was small and less impressive.

 #3 Three Specialty Dining Experiences

-And finally, the Canaletto (with a less than desired location in the Lido that is marked off) really did have some amazing dishes.
+And finally, the Canaletto (with a less than the desired location in the Lido that is marked off) really did have some amazing dishes.
 My favorite was the brie short rib gnocchi, which was simply divine!
 And Rudy’s delivered some of the best lobster I have ever eaten!

-Other Bars, Coffee Places and Food joints
+Other Bars, Coffee Places, and Food joints